la2050/archive/_organizations/the-relational-center.md

   LifeWorks, a Project of the LA Gay and Lesbian Center.
-This campaign, called Get Empathy, focuses on spreading a culture of compassion in schools in our city, leveraging the same Community Action Network (CAN) model we are proposing for our LA2050 campaignâ€¦Camp reLAte. </p>
+This campaign, called Get Empathy, focuses on spreading a culture of compassion in schools in our city, leveraging the same Community Action Network (CAN) model we are proposing for our LA2050 campaign…Camp reLAte. </p>

    <p>We were also recently awarded a grant from The JIB Fund to provide training and community capacity support to groups and organizations in LA working toward social justice and nonviolence for Angelenos who identify as transgender.</p>